Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 A guy from the UK on a working holiday visa.
 Doing deliveries between Queenstown and Wanaka.
 Top lad.

-This was the longest I waited for a ride in New Zealand and to this day the longest I’ve ever waited anywhere I’ve hitchhiked.
+These 2.5 hours was the longest I waited for a ride in New Zealand and to this day the longest I’ve ever waited anywhere I’ve hitchhiked.

 Wānaka to Lake Tekapo (3 rides)